NicholasRabbit/Operating-Systems/Notes of Operating Systems.md

 ### 1, What are operating systems?

+##### 1.1 Operating Systems

 An operating system is kind of a collection of some basic functions which can share hardware among applications-which are that we, common users, actually use.

 Typically, there are two different spaces in a operating system.
 See Figure 1.1.
 Software

 ![1730106917551](note-images/1730106917551.png)

+##### 1.2 What is a kernel?

+A kernel is a special programme which provides services to run programmes in user space.
+Each running programme, which is called a process, has memory containing instructions, data and a stack.
+Normally, an operating system has only one kernel but has many process.

 ### 2, Purposes of OS